JacobHuber/ReflectiveSerialization/README.md

 # Reflective Serialization
 *Advanced Programming Techniques (CPSC 501)*

-Simple project to showcase Java reflection, Serialization/Deserialization, and Sockets.
+Simple project to showcase Java Reflection, Serialization/Deserialization, and Sockets.

 Allows creation of 5 different types of objects whose instance variables can be set.
 Object creation allows different types of objects to represent a wide case of objects that might exist in a given project.
 The objects are then reflected to inspect their